michael-haerle/OLS_Regression_Challenge/README.md

 ### Project goals:
-- My goal is to find key features of cancer mortality rate and use them to predict it with the least amount of error.
+- My goal is to find key features of lung cancer mortality rate and use them to predict it with the least amount of error.

 ### Target variable: